- Aggregation Operations >

 The following list shows some pipeline stages that can use indexes:

-that sorts the field to group by, and- there is an index on the grouped field that matches the sort order, and
+$matchstage$matchcan use an index to filter documents if$matchis the first stage in a pipeline.$sortstage$sortcan use an index if$sortis not preceded by a$project,$unwind, or$groupstage.$groupstage$groupcan potentially use an index to find the first document in each group if:$groupis preceded by$sortthat sorts the field to group by, and- there is an index on the grouped field that matches the sort order, and

-is the only accumulator in$group
+$firstis the only accumulator in$group.

 See $group Performance Optimizations for an example.

-must be the first stage in an aggregation pipeline.
+$geoNearstage$geoNearcan use a geospatial index.$geoNearmust be the first stage in an aggregation pipeline.

 Starting in MongoDB 4.2, in some cases, an aggregation pipeline can use

-index plan, which typically has higher performance
+a DISTINCT_SCAN index plan, which typically has higher performance

-than IXSCAN
+than IXSCAN.

 Indexes can cover queries in an aggregation pipeline.
 A covered query uses an index to return all of the documents and has high performance.